celchua97/data-analytics-portfolio/README.md

 # data-analyticspf
-Hi, I'm Celine. 👋 An aspiring data analyst based in MY.
+Hi, I'm Celine. 👋 An aspiring data analyst based in MY. 💪

 In this repository, I experiment with various data analytics-related ideas, from coding to data visualization. 🧪

 By day, I crunch numbers as a performance specialist. 🔎 After hours, I dive into coding, design and data fun (for the hell of it!). 💻

-Borderline adhd, super curious and creative.
-I also love diving, reading and a trip. 🚀✨
+Borderline adhd, super curious and creative. ⚡ I also love diving, reading and a trip. 🚀✨

+^My folders are filtered based off projects or public datasets I mostly found from Kaggle.
+Contents include my code writings (Python OR SQL) and visualization using various platforms cartering to data.